vamsimuvva/devopslearner/README.md

 # devopslearner
 repository for demonstration of git capabilities to devops batch

+where we can work the data